jeffamaxey/PortfolioML/docs/source/guidelines.rst

     create folders and files starting from their position.
 Keep in mind to run them from their folder.

+The following is represented the tree structure of the folder and the main files
 .. code-block:: bash

    ├── docs